 The Technical Committee discusses the requirements and recommendations proposed by the Expert Panel and follows the evaluation with changes.
 As described in the report, the sequence of courses in the first semesters is determined by national law and therefore cannot be changed by the university.
-Due to this fact, the TC suggests to remove E. 3 and E. 6.
+Due to this fact, the TC unanimously votes to remove E. 3 and E. 6, as it does not make sense to recommend something that cannot be changed.